NextronSystems/asgard-manual/requirements/network.rst

 The syslog port is optional, since your agents will work fine without it.
 Please see :ref:`administration/syslog:syslog forwarding` for more information.

-..
-[1] You can configure any port and protocol combination for this.

 .. hint::
   Your ASGARD Agents will check if they can reach your ASGARD via HTTPs.
 ICMP is not necessary, but helps during troubleshooting.